 extraction of structural information from data captured from passive and active remote sensors i.e. aerial/satellite images and LiDAR, and reconstructing terrain, buildings, cars and tree models representing the acquired area [Fundamental research]

 reproduction of realistic appearance for the 3D models from imagery captured from ground, oblique-aerial and satellite sensors, and fusing this information into realistic composite texture atlases [Fundamental research]

 delineation of geospatial information from remote sensor data i.e. road networks from satellite images and LiDAR [Fundamental research]

 design and development of interactive and immersive visualizations for a wide range of applications [Applied research]

 The figure below shows the aforementioned distinct but complementary areas of investigations:

-The ICT lab has been attracting students from the disciplines of Computer Science & Media Arts.
+The ICT lab has been attracting students with a background in Computer Science, Engineering, & Media Arts.

 The ICT lab is equipped with high-end workstations and data acquisition devices (active and passive sensors), VR and AR equipment, and has access to other cutting-edge devices such as 3D scanners, motion-capture, biopak, etc.

 We are always interested in working with highly motivated and creative individuals who enjoy working in a collaborative research environment.
 Good communication skills and fluency in English are required.
 Applicants should have strong academic training, including an undergraduate or graduate degree in a relevant discipline i.e. computer science, electrical engineering, mathematics, or statistics, and have excellent mathematical skills.
 High proficiency in scientific coding i.e. C++, C, Python, OpenCV, OpenGL, and Matlab is desired.
 Having experience with 3D computer vision, robotics, or a related area, and a background in machine learning techniques is desirable and will be considered a plus.